Zaher Sahloul: Career

-Achievements
+Awards and recognition

-Dr. Sahloul was the receiver of 2018 Top Muslim Achiever award from The Council of Islamic Organizations of Greater Chicago (CIOGC).
+Sahloul was the receiver of 2018 Top Muslim Achiever award from The Council of Islamic Organizations of Greater Chicago (CIOGC).
 He was awarded the Gandhi Award for Peace for his humanitarian work in 2020.
 He has also received other awards including Dr. Robert Kirschner’s Award for Global Activism by Heartland Alliance Kovler Center 2017 and annual humanitarian award by UNICEF Chicago 2017.

 In June 2024, Sahloul was chosen by US Senator Dick Durbin as the senator’s guest for President Biden’s State of the Union address to Congress, due to his long record of medical aid work and particular focus on alleviating suffering in Gaza.

 Personal life

-He is married to Suzanne Akhras and the couple has three children.
+Sahloul is married to Suzanne Akhras and the couple has three children.